Meredith Professorships

 This Stage Two material should not exceed 20 pages.
 Nominees do not need to resubmit the material submitted in Stage One.

 The Meredith Professorship Review Committee, composed of faculty and students, is responsible for recommending candidates for the award.
-The committee reviews nominations and submits a recommendation report by mid-March.
+The committee reviews nominations and submits a recommendation report in February.
 The Chancellor makes the final selection, and the award is presented at the One University Awards Ceremony in April.

 The Chancellor may modify the details of the Meredith Professorship Program, as well as the nomination and selection process, to better achieve the program’s goals.